BSc in Economics Presidency College, Calcutta; PhD in Economics, University of Pittsburgh

 Using data on Indian government-owned firms, we investigate the effect of privatization on the performance of these firms.
 Our results suggest that privatization is positively associated with the profitability and efficiency of of government-owned firms.
 Despite the small number of transactions, selling majority equity stakes to private owners has an economically significant impact on firm performance.
 Moreover, privatization is not associated with layoffs or a decline in employee compensation.
 These results are robust to controlling for the observable and unobservable characteristics of firms selected for privatization, and industry and country level reforms.

 Gormley, Todd, Nandini Gupta, and Anand Jha, Quiet life no more?
-Corporate bankruptcy and bank competition (Slides)
+Corporate bankruptcy and bank competition forthcoming, Journal of Financial and Quantitative Analysis (Slides)

 Bankruptcy procedures around the world involve long delays that